yang2019901/GMatch/readme.md

 > **Note:** To understand how to use GMatch for pose estimation, we strongly recommend you to read `demo.py` line by line.

 In brief, it first renders from six views to get images and point clouds as source, followed by loading RGB-D images as target.
 Then it formats the data to put them into `MatchData` and pass this to `gmatch.Match()`.
-Finally, with the match result stored in `MatchData`, `util.Solve()` gives the estimated object pose w.r.t scene camera coordinate system.
+Finally, with the match result stored in `MatchData`, `util.Solve()` (and optional `util.Refine()`) gives the estimated object pose w.r.t scene camera coordinate system.

 We also put some visualization codes into `demo.py` so that you can see how each part goes.